-The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) of 2005 made several major changes to bankruptcy law.
+The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 made several major changes to bankruptcy law.
 First, it abolished the right of debtors to choose between Chapters 7 and 13.
 Second, debtors are no longer allowed to propose their own Chapter 13 repayment plans.
 Third, BAPCPA greatly raised bankruptcy costs by imposing many new requirements on debtors and their lawyers.
 Let's discuss these in turn.

 The first change, abolishing debtors' right to choose between Chapter 7 and Chapter 13, may be the most significant.
 Under the Bankruptcy Abuse Prevention and Consumer Protection Act, debtors must pass a new "means test" to file under Chapter 7.
 Debtors qualify for Chapter 7 if their monthly family income averaged over the six months prior to filing is less than the median monthly family income level in their state, adjusted for family size.
 To get a flavor of what this rule means, median family income for three-person families is currently about \$64,000 in California and New York, \$75,000 in Massachusetts, and \$48,000 in West Virginia.
 Depending on their debt levels, some debtors are allowed to file under Chapter 7 with average monthly family income that exceeds the state median income level, as long as their monthly "disposable income" (defined below) is no higher than \$166 per month.
-Thus, the 2005 law prevents some debtors from taking advantage of the unlimited income exemption in Chapter 7, since they cannot file under Chapter 7 if their incomes are too high.
+Thus, the 2005 law prevents debtors from taking advantage of

+Chapter 7 if their incomes are too high.
 Debtors who fail the means test must file under Chapter 13 (if they file for bankruptcy at all).

 Otherwise, Chapter 7 itself remains essentially unchanged.
-State-specific asset exemption levels remain in effect and Chapter 7 filers are only obliged to use their non-exempt assets to repay.
+State-specific asset exemption levels remain in effect, and Chapter 7 filers are only obliged to use their nonexempt assets to repay.
 But the Bankruptcy Abuse Prevention and Consumer Protection Act imposed new restrictions on some of the strategies that debtors previously used to shelter high assets in bankruptcy.
 For example, if debtors move to a state with a higher homestead exemption and file for bankruptcy within two years, they must now use their old state's homestead exemption.
 If debtors purchase a home and then file for bankruptcy within 21⁄2 years, the homestead exemption is capped at \$125,000.
-If debtors convert non-exempt assets into home equity by paying down their mortgages or renovating their homes, they must do so at least 3 1/3 years or 10 years, respectively, before filing---otherwise the additional home equity will not be exempt (Martin, 2006).
+If debtors convert nonexempt assets into home equity by paying down their mortgages, they must do so at least 31/3 years before filing-otherwise the additional home equity will not be exempt (Martin, 2006).

-(These provisions were intended to close off some of the strategies that previously allowed high-asset debtors to gain from filing for bankruptcy.)
 On the other hand, BAPCPA added a generous new Chapter 7 asset exemption for up to \$1,000,000 in tax-sheltered individual retirement accounts (up to \$2,000,000 for married couples who file for bankruptcy).
 Although this new exemption is very generous, few debtors are likely to benefit from it, because they cannot shift large amounts of assets into retirement accounts just before filing.